Trysting tree: America

 In America the San Juan Capistrano 'Trysting Tree', a sycamore, is connected with the story of one notorious Tiburcio Vásquez, who used San Juan Capistrano and this tree for his gang's own purposes.
 The gang used the tree as a base to meet and divide up the spoils after a raid, secure food, and then head for the hills to hide out.
 Vasquez was quite active in this area.
 His gang raided pueblos, stole cattle, and even held up the Seely and Wright stage coach that travelled between Santa Ana and San Diego.

-The Trysting Tree at Oregon State University, in the USA, was a large Gray Poplar (Populus × canescens) located southeast of Benton Hall, and was a popular gathering spot on campus.
+The Trysting Tree at Oregon State University, in the US, was a large Gray Poplar (Populus × canescens) located southeast of Benton Hall, and was a popular gathering spot on campus.
 According to one story, George Coote, a faculty member in Horticulture, planted the tree between 1880 and 1885.
 An early alumnus claimed that the Trysting Tree was so named because of its "magical effects on students, especially in springtime".
 The tree's popularity was such that the Board of Regents felt obliged to place two arc lights on the cupola of Benton Hall (then the administration building) "to keep the tree from being overworked".
 On September 27, 1987, the original Trysting Tree was cut down because of advanced disease in its trunk and limbs.
 Prior to its removal, Jack Stang (Department of Horticulture) took several cuttings from the tree and rooted them.
 One these "offshoots" (Trysting Tree II) was planted in 1982 near the original tree.

 A poem, published in 1908, entitled The Trysting Tree, begins:

-Miscellaneous

-The American 'Trysting Tree' painting by Asher Brown Durand in 1868, was of a courtship spot, "where the Hudson winds to sea".